clitetailor/react-epic/README.md

 export class Messages extends Component { ... }
 ```

-For more information about documentation and FAQ, please visit (our Wiki)[https://github.com/clitetailor/react-epic/wiki/React-Epic-Wiki]
+For more information about documentation and FAQ, please visit [our friendly Wiki page](https://github.com/clitetailor/react-epic/wiki/React-Epic-Wiki)!